interllectual/blog/_posts/2012-10-19-im-sick-of-being-marketed-to.md

+---
+layout: post
-Title: I'm sick of being marketed to
+title: I'm sick of being marketed to
-Date: 2012-10-19 00:00
-Tags: twitter, marketing
+tags: twitter marketing
+---

 Seriously.
 Twitter, you are the newest culprit.